Learning-Jench2103/IC1_2019-HW05-TowerOfHonoiGame/README.md

 There are 3 mode for player:

-	1.Normally plays the game
+	1.Normally plays the game.
-	2.Automatically show the best steps by graphing 3.Show the best steps by texts
+	2.Automatically show the best steps by graphing.
+	3.Show the best steps by texts.